GCTC-NTGC/gc-digital-talent/documentation/style-guide.md

 ### Sections

 Section components are containers for breaking large pages into smaller pieces.
 They are named with the **Section** suffix, like `AboutMeSection`.

+# GraphQL

+## Authorization

+In GraphQL, queries can be built dynamically based on the types exposed in the schema.
+This provides some challenges to ensuring that the user is authorized to receive all the data returned from the query.

+### Guidelines
+1. Avoid duplicating types to customize the authorization rules for different roles.
+Prefer use of the `can` directive for field-level restrictions above the base authorization level.
+If more than 20% of the fields require a `can` directive then we'll discuss duplicating the model or extracting a child model.
+2. When a field represents a relationship to an array of child models, apply a scope directive to pre-filter the relationship results from the database and also apply a `can` directive with `resolve:true` to run a regular policy on each result.
+3. Querying an array of child models should return partial results if some of the children rows are filtered out by a scope directive or policy.
+It should not return an error.
+4. Partial results should not reveal that they are partial.
+They should not return nulls or placeholder values.